 Eric Metz, Oregon Department of State Lands, Aquatic Resource Management Program

-Michael Turaski, U.S. Army Corps of Engineers, Portland District
+Jaimee Davis, U.S. Army Corps of Engineers, Portland District (Portland HQ office)

 Counties: Baker, Clackamas, Clatsop, Columbia, Gilliam, Grant, Hood River, Jefferson, Lincoln, Malheur, Marion, Morrow, Multnomah, Polk, Sherman, Tillamook, Umatilla, Union, Wallowa, Wasco, Washington, Wheeler, Yamhill